A-09097

 Plain Language

-Every filing in a criminal proceeding must include a separate affidavit addressing AI use.
-If generative AI assisted in drafting — including research or document review — the affidavit must disclose the AI use and certify that a human reviewed all source material and verified the accuracy of AI-generated content, including case citations.
-If AI was not used, a separate affidavit must affirmatively state that fact.
-This mirrors the civil filing requirement in CPLR Rule 2107(d)-(e) and applies to all parties in criminal proceedings.
+Every criminal filing submitted to a New York court must include a separate affidavit addressing generative AI use.
+If AI was used in drafting — including research, document review, or document creation — the affidavit must disclose that use and certify that a human reviewed the source material and verified accuracy, including case citations.
+If AI was not used, the affidavit must affirmatively state that.
+This parallels the civil filing requirement in CPLR Rule 2107(d)-(e) but applies in criminal proceedings.

 Statutory Text